 The key to staying gluten free is to make being gluten free as easy and tasty as possible.
-One of my tricks is to keep a stash of gluten free bread mix in the freezer.
+One of my tricks is to keep a stash of Gluten Free Sandwich Bread mix in the freezer.
 It only takes 2 minutes to grab a bag of flour, mix in the liquid ingredients (handily noted on the bag), and pop the dough into the bread machine.

 Even better, my husband can do it too, so bread making is not “my” responsibility.
 (This only works if he remembers that you showed him the new stash of bread mix in the freezer!)

 And, if you’re thinking that it would be easier to pick up a bag of bread mix at the store, you’re probably right.
 But it wouldn’t taste nearly as good, and that’s more important than being easy.